paramientos/fokus/README.md

 - PostgreSQL 15
 - Node.js and Yarn
 - Redis (for queues and broadcasting)
-- Docker ve Docker Compose (opsiyonel)
+- Docker and Docker Compose (optional)

 ### Setup Instructions